 The wealthy started it.
 They claimed it was forced on them by excess regulation, government forced healthcare coverage for all employees, and increasing minimum wages.
 These factors and others like them forced the big tech companies, large food franchise, and massive online retailers to exchange human labor with automation.
 It did not happen overnight, instead it was an incipient creep.
 Slowly pushing skilled and unskilled workers out of their jobs.

-Government refuse to sept in, afraid to face the electorate in the next election cycle.
+Government refused to step in, afraid to face the electorate in the next election cycle.

 The wealthy, using their purse strings to keep the government out of the fight used their own unlimited resources to declare war on the working class.
 However, instead of recruiting a human army, they built an autonomous army.
 Heavily armed robots and vehicles that could be programmed and controlled from afar to drive off the striking workers.